lmiller1990/vue-apollo-graphql/README.md

 })
 ```

 This is pretty standard Vuex.
 We import `apollo` from './apolloClient', and just moved the query into an action.
+We also added mutation, `SET_LANGUAGES`, to add the data to the store's `state`.

 ### Adding Vue Router